Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Immediately past the Waikolu Valley Overlook, the access road enters the Kamakou Preserve.

-At this point, there’s less than two miles of driving in order to reach the Pēpēʻōpae Bog Trailhead, but in my experience, this is always the wettest and muddiest part of the drive.
+At this point, there’s less than 2.0 miles (3.2 km) of driving in order to reach the Pēpēʻōpae Bog Trailhead, but in my experience, this is always the wettest and muddiest part of the drive.

-If you didn’t need to put your car in 4WD up to this point, I would do it for the remaining miles.
+If you didn’t need to put your car in 4WD up to this point, I would do it for these remaining miles.

 Pēpēʻōpae Bog Trailhead Parking

-When you finally make it to Pēpēʻōpae, the road will split, and the Pēpēʻōpae Bog Trailhead will be on the left shortly ahead.
+When you finally make it to Pēpēʻōpae, the road will split, which is where the Pēpēʻōpae Bog Trailhead will be found to the left, a short distance off the main road.

-All said, you can see that driving to Pēpēʻōpae is not as straight forward as simply following the Google Maps GPS directions linked below.
+This is all to say, I hope that my long description will show that driving to the Pēpēʻōpae Bog is not as straightforward as simply following the Google Maps GPS directions linked below.

-Plan accordingly, know that you’re likely going to have to accept breaking your rental contract to off-road, and most of all, look for good weather!
+Plan accordingly, be aware know that you’re likely going to have to accept breaking your rental contract to off-road, look for good weather, and most of all, responsibly clean your gear before entering the preserve!

 Google Maps Directions: Pēpēʻōpae Bog Trailhead